 If you can't identify what stage of the buying process potential customers are in, you might as well be flying blindfolded.
 Consumer buying behavior is a complex mix of emotional reasons for buying and psychological and social imprints.
 But there is a set pattern to the buying process – whether the purchase is something simple like an apple, or complex like a car.
-The better you understand consumer buying behavior, the more effectively you can leverage your small business marketing in all stages of the buying process.
+The better you understand consumer buying behavior, the more effectively you can leverage your marketing in all stages of the buying process.

 What Is The Buying Process?